charlesread/hmls/README.md

 `Marko` is _fantastic_ at rendering dynamic content.  `Marko` is used as `HMLS`' templating engine.

 `Lasso` is _fantastic_ at bundling resources together (client JS, CSS, et cetera).
 You can directly access the `lasso` instance with `hmls.lasso`.

+`socket.io` is super neat and allows the client and the server to communicate via websockets.

 (see where I am going here?)